PowerDNS/pdns/docs/markdown/authoritative/installation.md

   * Binary packages provided by your distribution
   * Binary packages provided by PowerDNS on [repo.powerdns.com](https://repo.powerdns.com)
-  * Using the statically linked binary packages provided on the [website](https://www.powerdns.com/downloads.html) (not available for 4.X)
   * Compiling from source

 ## Binary Packages